-IFRS 16, Leases ("IFRS 16") was issued January 13, 2016 and provides a single lessee accounting model, requiring lessees to recognise assets and liabilities for all leases unless the lease term is 12 months or less or the underlying asset has a low value.
+IFRS 16 - Leases ("IFRS 16") was issued January 13, 2016 and provides a single lessee accounting model, requiring lessees to recognise assets and liabilities for all leases unless the lease term is 12 months or less or the underlying asset has a low value.
 Lessors continue to classify leases as operating or finance.
 IFRS 16 is applicable to annual reporting periods beginning on or after January 1, 2019.
-Preliminary internal discussions have begun to assess changes under the standard, but the full impact of the pronouncement has yet to be assessed.
+Preliminary internal discussions have begun to assess changes under the standard.
+The Company has few leases that have been identified as being in scope of the new standard, but the full impact of the pronouncement has yet to be determined.